UsenetBig8/STUMP/doc/md/installation.md

 ## Where to get Help<a name="help"></a>

 First of all, please take your time and be prepared to be patient.
-Since configurations of local systems and newsgroups are different, setting them up takes some time.
-There are two ways you can get help.
-The first one is free, the second is not.
-If you know something about Linux, you probably can try to go the first route.
-If you are not a Linux person, second route may be the way to go.
+It may not be possible for someone to answer your question immediately.

+There are two places you can get help:

 -   STUMP-users mailing list.